I-News-Pipeline-HTW-Berlin/uima-pipeline/README.md

 - Connect to the server via ssh: `ssh inews@hadoop05.f4.htw-berlin.de`
 - Project folder: `~/uima-pipeline`

 The code on branch `spark` ist currently running on hadoop05 as cron-job under the userid inews.
 Currently the code is being executed 4 times per day.
-Once the whole scraped_articles collection is analyzed this can be changed to only once a day at 1 am as done on news server.
+Once the whole scraped_articles collection is analyzed this can be changed to only once a day at 1 am as done on news server.<br>
-Currently the cron-job looks like this: `30 */6 * * * cd uima-pipeline && sbt run >>~/uima.log`.
+Currently the cron-job looks like this: `30 */6 * * * cd uima-pipeline && sbt run >>~/uima.log`.<br>
 To edit type `crontab -e`.

 ## Configuring the application